TRI-AMDD/mpet/README.md

    optionally one (the same or separate file) for the anode.
 4. Edit the material parameters file(s) serving as the electrode materials
-5. Run script, passing `params_system.py` as an argument (try with/without the 2):
+5. Run script, passing `params_system.py` as an argument (try with/without the 3, or with 3.4):
-   `python2 mpet.py params.py`
+   `python[3] mpet.py params_system.py`

 The software will save the simulation output data in a folder called `sim_output` and will also keep a time-stamped copy in a folder called `history`.
 Each output directory should contain
 - the output data (`.mat` file)
 - copies of the input parameters files defining the simulation
 - a copy of the daetools config parameters (e.g. solver tolerances)